-Described below are several of the surgical options available through Davis Duehr Dean.
+Described below are several of the surgical options available through Davis Duehr Dean Eye Care.
 To learn about which option would work best for you, please schedule a free consultation.

 The most common vision correction surgery today is laser refractive surgery.
 Laser vision correction uses laser light from an excimer laser to reshape the cornea to change the eye's focusing (refractive) power.